-This course is to continue the second half of "LW 101 Principles of Real Estate I" and further focus on preparation of the Virginia RE examinations and practical applications of real estate principles.
-This course includes a study of titles, estates, land descriptions, contracts, legal instruments, financing, and real estate management.
+This course is to continue the second half of "LW 101 Principles of Real Estate I" and further focus on preparation of the Virginia RE examinations and practical applications of real estate principles with a study of titles, estates, land descriptions, contracts, legal instruments, financing, and real estate management.
 This course prepares the student to sit for the Virginia Real Estate Examination for a salesperson.
-The student can take the Virginia RE Examination within one year after completing this course.